Snedashkovsky/cybergift/README.md

 ## Hunting for Content Creators

-Key assumption is that nft releated actions will rise the chance of using cyberlinks because picture owners would love to make them searchable.
-We decide that all nft owners deserve attention becasue they are on the edge of web3 technology.
+The key assumption is that NFT related actions will increase the chance of using cyberlinks because picture owners would love to make them searchable.
+We decided that all NFT owners deserve attention becasue they are on the edge of web3 technology.

 Another important subadience is ENS and decentraLAND holders.
-This group is special because of the reason why they value ENS and LAND.
+This group is special because they value ENS and LAND.
 The only utility of ENS and LAND is to bind content hash.
-Hence they are the most wanted as they prove the intention to create a non trivial content.
+Hence they are the most desired as they prove the intention to create non trivial content.
 <table style="text-align: left">
     <thead style="text-align: center">
         <tr>